 April 29, 2013 – Visiting Naomi House – Catherine, The Duchess Of Cambridge marked Children’s Hospice Week with a visit to Naomi House Children’s Hospice near Winchester, Hampshire, England.
 She spent time chatting with volunteers, patient families and supporters.
 Afterwards she joined brothers and sisters of patients for a tea party.

-April 18, 2014 – Australia And New Zealand Tour – Day 12 – Catherine, Duchess of Cambridge visits children and relatives at the Bear Cottage Hospice at Manly in Sydney, Australia.
-The Duke and Duchess of Cambridge were on a three-week tour of Australia and New Zealand, the first official trip overseas with their son, Prince George of Cambridge.
-Due to Catherine being Patron EACH she is able to work with organisations across the world because of this she and Prince William were able to meet with Gabrielle and Paul Quilliam; co-founders of the charity Queensland Kids which is working to open Hummingbird House – a children’s hospice for Queensland.
+April 18, 2014 – Australia And New Zealand Tour – Day 12 – Catherine, Duchess of Cambridge visited children and relatives at the Bear Cottage Hospice at Manly in Sydney, Australia.
+The Duke and Duchess of Cambridge were on a three-week tour of Australia and New Zealand, their first official trip overseas with their son, Prince George of Cambridge.
+Due to Catherine being Patron of EACH she is able to work with organisations across the world because of this she and Prince William were able to meet with Gabrielle and Paul Quilliam; co-founders of the charity Queensland Kids which is working to open Hummingbird House – a children’s hospice for Queensland.
 In August 2014 EACH entered into an International Children’s Palliative Care Network twinning agreement with Queensland Kids to support the start-up phase of Hummingbird House, offering advice on organisational structure and the development of their model of care, staff training and charity shop strategy.

 November 25, 2014 – Attending East Anglia’s Children’s Hospices Appeal Launch – Catherine, Duchess of Cambridge attends the East Anglia’s Children’s Hospices (EACH) Norfolk Capital Appeal launch event at the Norfolk Showground in Norwich, England.
 The event launched a fundraising appeal for a new EACH hospice in Norfolk.
 Limited edition mugs by Emma Bridgewater were unveiled to The Duchess who had a hand in the partnership.
 The mugs will be used to help raise money for the new hospice.